CAMP FRIEDLANDER ACTIVITIES

 Our Trailblazer program accomplishes these objectives:

-• Teach and improve basic Scout skills.
+- Teach and improve basic Scout skills.

-• Teach the patrol method through practical application.
+- Teach the patrol method through practical application.

-• Provide instruction on requirements for Scout, Tenderfoot, Second Class or First Class in the following skill areas: woods tools, physical fitness, first aid, nature, ropes, cooking, camping, orienteering, swimming, and Scout skills.
+- Provide instruction on requirements for Scout, Tenderfoot, Second Class or First Class in the following skill areas: woods tools, physical fitness, first aid, nature, ropes, cooking, camping, orienteering, swimming, and Scout skills.

 The Trailblazer program is tailored to each Scout’s needs.
 Participants will be placed in patrols with others who need to complete similar rank requirements.
-This will allow the first-year camper the best opportunity to progress toward the ranks he needs along with providing the opportunity to earn merit badges during the other half of the day.
+This will allow the first-year camper the best opportunity to progress toward the ranks needed along with providing the opportunity to earn merit badges during the other half of the day.

 SCUBA & SNORKELING